Wedding of Mary, Queen of Scots, and Henry Stuart, Lord Darnley

 Mary, Queen of Scots, and Henry Stuart, Lord Darnley, double portrait, Hardwick Hall, National Trust.

 Mary, Queen of Scots, and Henry Stuart, Lord Darnley, were married at the Palace of Holyroodhouse on 29 July 1565, when she was 22 years old, and he was 19.
 The wedding took place in the Chapel Royal.
+The two were first cousins.
+The marriage lasted less than two years, less than Mary's first marriage to Francis, Dauphin of France.
+The two would have one son, James I of England.